buchgr/LeoDictWidget/Readme.md

 The shortcut defaults to Alt+W, however you can set it to virtually any shortcut in the options page.
 The language defaults to German - English and can also be configured in the options page.

-For feature request and bug reports please contact me at bucjac@gmail.com or send me a pull request at https://github.com/bucjac/LeoDictWidget.
+For feature requests and bug reports please contact me at bucjac@gmail.com or send me a pull request at https://github.com/bucjac/LeoDictWidget.

 In the Google Chrome Webstore: https://chrome.google.com/webstore/detail/kepemmpmljphklmpfgfmhpjhpdlccpke